gvwilson/sdxjs/module-bundler/index.md

 {% include multi pat='sanity-check-test.*' fill='js out' %}

-We need to do this for multiple files, so we will put these functions in a lookup table with their files' absolute paths as its keys.
+We need to do this for multiple files, so we will put these IIFEs in a lookup table that uses the files' absolute paths as its keys.
-We will also wrap the loading in a function so that we don't accidentally step on anyone else's toys:
+We will also wrap loading in a function so that we don't accidentally step on anyone else's toys:

 {% include file file='combine-files.js' %}